Uruguay: The Ultimate Road Trip

 Montevideo

-In the afternoon, discover the secret world of Uruguayan drumming at the studio of Fernando ‘Lobo’ Nuñez, a luthier and percussionist who’s considered a legend on the Uruguayan Candombe music scene – an Afro-Uruguayan style of music and dance that originated amongst enslaved people centuries ago.
+Later, visit the workshop of Fernando ‘Lobo’ Núñez, a luthier and percussionist who’s considered a legend on the Uruguayan Candombe music scene – an Afro-Uruguayan style of music and dance that originated amongst enslaved people centuries ago.

 DAYS 9 & 10

-Start your exploration at Olivos de las Animas; here, olive oils are crafted with the same care and precision as fine wines.
-Follow this with a tasting at Alto de la Ballena, a tiny winery in the Sierra de la Ballena where the signature blend is the unusual Tannat-Viognier, created by owners Alvaro and Paula Pivel.
+Taste locally-produced olive oils at Olivos de las Animas then visit Alvaro and Paula Pivel at Alto de la Ballena, a tiny winery in the Sierra de la Ballena known for its unusual Tannat-Viognier blend.
 For those keen to explore on foot, the eight-kilometre trail from Pueblo Edén to Viña Edén winds gently through rolling hills and prairies, ending with a winery lunch and tasting.

 DAYS 11-13